What Is an English Degree Like in the US?

 A small college study group sits on the floor each holding open the book being discussed.

-But what is English literature?
-What is it like to study English literature at a university in the United States?
-Are English students employable after graduation?
-Keep reading to find out more about English literature degrees at universities in the United States.
+But what is it like to study literature at a university in the United States and will you be employable after graduation if you earn this degree?
+Keep reading to learn more.

 What Is English Literature?

-Even for students who love to read and write, English literature as a major may be a tough sell.
+Even for students who love to read and write, literature as a major may be a tough sell.
 Starting salaries are low.
 According to the National Association of Colleges and Employers First Destination survey, English majors make $36,268 after graduation.
-The projected median lifetime earnings of an English literature major ranks 44th ($2,610,935) out of 85 popular majors, according to Temple University economics professor Douglas Webber.
-Once the fourth most-popular major in the United States, English literature is now the 12th most-popular, the lowest in 50 years of tracked data from the National Center for Education Statistics (NCES).
+Projected median lifetime earnings rank 44th ($2,610,935) out of 85 popular majors, according to Temple University economics professor Douglas Webber.
+Once the fourth most-popular major in the United States, English is now the 12th most-popular, the lowest in 50 years of tracked data from the National Center for Education Statistics (NCES).

 English Majors Have Marketable Skills